Today, we welcome a guest to our blog and if you think she looks a bit like Meryl Streep, you could be right but don’t worry about it.

 “Thanks Jaye, it’s lovely to be here, anywhere actually…”

 How exactly are you these days?
 I understand you ran afoul of Jack Holland, your murdering ex-husband again?

 “Unfortunately I have, but I have a new protector now, so I am confident everything will be fine…”

 Does this protector have a name, and when do we meet him?

-“The book will be available from Friday 6th November, and then everyone can meet my Snowman and discover what happened in my latest adventure.”
+“The book is available now, so everyone can meet my Snowman and discover what happened in my latest adventure.”

 Er… who or what is this Snowman, Kate?